 Figuring out how to double your money with investments often hinges on striking the right balance between risk and reward.
 Your personal risk tolerance and goals can influence how you invest and the returns your portfolio generates.

 However, doubling your money is a reasonable goal, especially if you’re willing to wait for your money to grow.
+And that’s a big variable to keep in mind: Time.
 If you’re interested in doubling your money and growing wealth for the long-term, there are several investing strategies to consider.

 Investing Strategies to Double Your Money

 1. Get to Know the Rule of 72

 The rule of 72 can be a helpful guideline for answering this question: How long to double your money?

 If you’re not familiar with this investing rule, it’s not complicated.
 It uses a simple formula to estimate how long doubling your money might take, based on your annual rate of return.
 You divide 72 by your annual return to get the number of years you’ll need to wait for your investment to double.